 Why Do Car Insurance Companies Use Credit Score to Calculate Rates?

-Usually, when someone uses your credit card score (such as a potential landlord, or a car dealership), it’s to determine how capable you are of paying off what you are trying to purchase.
-Since car insurance companies only provide you their service when you pay for it, they don’t really need to worry about this; if you’re unable to make your car insurance payments, they’ll simply stop insuring you.
+Usually, when someone uses your credit score (such as a potential landlord or a car dealership), it’s to determine how capable you are of paying off what you are trying to purchase.
+Since car insurance companies only provide you with their service when you pay for it, they don’t really need to worry about this; if you’re unable to make your car insurance payments, they’ll simply stop insuring you.
 That’s part of why it’s unintuitive that auto insurance providers factor in your credit score when determining your car insurance rates.

 Car insurance companies don’t use standard and well-known credit scores.
-Instead, they take your FICO or Experian credit scores, plug it into their own algorithm, and create their own credit score for you.
+Instead, they take your FICO or Experian credit score, plug it into their own algorithm, and create their own credit score for you.
 By doing this, car insurance companies are able to create a credit score that they believe more accurately reflects your potential risk as a driver.

 How Much Do Car Insurance Companies Prioritize Credit Score?

 Every auto insurance provider has a different equation for determining their rates.
 Each company relies more heavily on certain factors and less heavily on others.
 As such, there’s no single way that your credit score is used to determine your auto insurance rates.